Climate-Resilient-Communities/climate-multilingual-chatbot/README.md

 poetry run streamlit run src/webui/app_nova.py
 ```

-Or run as a CLI application:
+Or run as a CLI application the second part is your pinecone index in the example below this is ours:
 ```bash
 python src/main_nova.py climate-change-adaptation-index-10-24-prod
 ```